tchapi/ansible-playbooks/README.md

 # Ansible playbooks

 A collection of roles and standard playbooks for deploying a common deployment / front application stack.
-These are mostly for HHVM + PHP and Node + Ghost infrastructures.
+These are mostly for PHP / Node + Caddy infrastructures.

 _I use a common username for all management processes on my servers, you can configure it globally in each playbook or play — it's the `{{ user }}` var.
 I would recommend to use a global variable by defining `user` in `<INVENTORY_FILE_LOCATION>/group_vars/all` like that :_